Weak optimal transport with unnormalized kernels: Dual formulation

-In this section, we establish a Kantorovich type dual formula for the transport problem \eqref{eq:TPintro}.
+In this Section, we establish a Kantorovich-type dual formula for the transport problem \eqref{eq:TPintro}.
 The derivation of these dual forms will make use of the following abstract Fenchel-Moreau biconjugation theorem (see e.g \cite[Theorem 2.3.4]{Zal02}). \begin{thm} Let $E$ be a Hausdorff locally convex topological vector space and $E'$ its topological dual space.
-If $F:E\to (-\infty,\infty]$ is a convex function such that $\mathrm{dom}\,(F)=\{x\in E : F(x)<\infty\} \neq \emptyset$, then for any $x \in \mathrm{dom}\,(F)$ where $F$ is lower semicontinuous, it holds
+If $F:E\to (-\infty,\infty]$ is a convex function such that $\mathrm{dom}\,(F)=\{x\in E : F(x)<\infty\} \neq \emptyset$, then for any $x \in \mathrm{dom}\,(F)$ where $F$ is lower semicontinuous, one has

 where

 \end{thm}